hanabi/hanabi.github.io/docs/beginner.md

 <CardLayout2/>

-- When a card has one or more clues on it, a yellow border will appear around the card.
-The blue 1 and the red 1 will now have permanent yellow borders around them (until they are played or discarded).
+- Arrows indicate that a card was "touched" by the last clue that was given.
-- The arrows indicate the specific cards that are "touched" by the last clue that was given.
+- Clued cards will have permanent yellow borders around them.

 <br />